 It’s easy to fixate on per-unit rates and volumes as the most useful expressions of the value of translation work.
 However, the per-unit rate multiplied by the volume of units is simply the number on the price tag.
 It’s a great number for clients, but it’s not very instructive for translators.
 There is a cost to producing translation, and the largest part of that cost is not overhead or materials measured in money, it’s your time measured in hours of your life!

 Time data is also useful for reflecting on your work.
 If you track time, you can identify which jobs produce the most money per unit of your time, quantify the effects of changing your workstation or upgrading technology, and discover trends that lead you toward certain types of work or clients and away from others.
-Data is a better foundation for these revelations than intuition.
+Data produces these revelations more reliably than intuition.

 Time tracked is extremely valuable data for a freelance translation business.
 I encourage all freelance translators to get into the habit of tracking time and keeping data on themselves.